JosephRPalmer/greenlight/README.md

 ## How to use signalman

-`signalman --timeout 60 --endpoint google.com --port 80 --rc 200` will run a test for 60 minutes until google.com returns a HTTP 200 on port 80
+`signalman --timeout 60 --endpoint google.com --port 80 --r-type code --r-value 200` will run a test for 60 minutes until google.com returns a HTTP 200 on port 80

 ## Parameter List